Code-Institute-Submissions/Pixies-Front-End-Project/README.md

    i.
 Click on the "Listen" tab in the header.
    ii.
 Navigate to one of the Pixies albums on the page.
    iii.
-Click on the play button on the album to play 30 second snippets of each song or log in to Spotify to avail of the full tracks.
+Click on the play button on the album to play 30 second snippets of each song.
    iv.
 Click on the links below each album for more download options or navigate to below all the albums for even more downloading/streaming options.

 #### 3. User Story 3 - As a fan/potential fan, I want to to be able to watch music videos featuring the band including production videos and videos of their latest live performances.
 I also want to see photos from their instagram feeds and latest shows.